lawrencedovin/capstone-1-wonder-recipe/README.md

 ### Potential API issues
-The food-api has over 330,000 recipes but the application will only contain a few thousand, the potential issue is randomizing the data properly so that we can have sufficient data for each cuisine and diet type.
+The food-api has over 330,000 recipes but the application will only contain a few thousand, the potential issue is randomizing the data properly so that there will be sufficient data for each cuisine and diet type.
 Another potential issue is extracting the exact ingredients from the recipe according to how many people to serve for the shopping list.
 For the twilio API verifying a phone number after registering.